The Oxford Online Programme in Sleep Medicine

 The Online Programme in Sleep Medicine leads to a PGDip or MSc.
 It is hosted by the Sleep and Circadian Neuroscience Institute (SCNi), University of Oxford.
 The SCNi brings together world leading expertise in basic and human sleep and circadian research, and in the evaluation and management of sleep disorders.

-We will be running information sessions for this course on 13th June at 12pm and 7pm.
+We will be running further information sessions for this course later in the year.

-If you are interested in joining us for one of these sessions then please e-mail our Administration team with details on which session you would like to register for.
+If you are interested in joining us for a session then please e-mail our Administration team and we will keep you informed of forthcoming dates.

 How to apply

 We are currently still taking applications but applicants are asked to monitor the relevant course pages for further information about the closing dates.

 - PGDip in Sleep Medicine

 The course will draw on expertise here at Oxford and include contributions from international colleagues.
 This collaboration with subject specialists means our programme content will always reflect the most recent research findings.
 The core team is:

 - Russell Foster (Head of the Sleep and Circadian Neuroscience Institute)